-In vitro models of muscle and adipocyte differentiation, such as C2C12 myoblasts and 3T3L1 pre-adipocytes, have provided a wealth of knowledge regarding the mechanisms by which previously silent genes embedded in repressive chromatin structure are activated in a lineage specific manner (26,56-58).
-However, in vitro models of melanocyte differentiation have been rarely used for such purposes.
-Therefore, we characterized mouse Melb-a cells, which are immortalized mouse melanoblasts derived from black nonagouti mice (59,60), to elucidate the mechanisms by which BRG1 co-activates SOX10 target genes in melanocytes.
-These cells can be maintained in an undifferentiated proliferative state when cultured in growth medium containing stem cell factor (SCF) and fibroblast growth factor 2 (FGF2) and then differentiated into pigmented melanocytes by shifting sub-confluent cells to differentiation medium containing a stable analog of alpha-MSH (NDP- α -MSH) We observed a time-dependent increase in melanin accumulation when Melb-a cells were shifted from growth to differentiation medium (Fig. 4A).
-MITF expression was strongly induced concomitantly with the observed increase in melanin synthesis while SOX10 levels and BRG1 levels remained constant (Fig. 4B).
-Interestingly, there was a small increase in the expression of the alternative ATPase, BRM after 24 hours of differentiation, suggesting that BRM may have a role in melanocyte differentiation (Fig. 4B).
+containing stem cell factor (SCF) and fibroblast growth factor 2 (FGF2) and then differentiated into pigmented melanocytes by shifting sub-confluent cells to differentiation medium containing a stable analog of alpha-MSH (NDP- $\alpha$ -MSH).
+We observed a time-dependent increase in melanin accumulation when Melb-a cells were shifted from growth to differentiation medium (Figure 4A).
+MITF expression was strongly induced concomitantly with the observed increase in melanin synthesis while SOX10 levels and BRG1 levels remained constant (Figure 4B).
+Interestingly, there was a small increase in the expression of the alternative ATPase BRM after 24 h of differentiation, suggesting that BRM may have a role in melanocyte differentiation (Figure 4B).

 We performed a temporal analysis of gene expression to determine if genes required for melanin synthesis are induced during the differentiation process.
-Our data indicate that expression of these genes increases over a 48 hour time period (Fig. 4C and 4D).
-This long time-course of gene induction is likely due to asynchronous differentiation of individual cells as was previously demonstrated for B16 melanoma cells (61).
-Induction of Dct and Tyrp1 expression occurred 12 hours after shifting to differentiation medium and peaked after 24 hours with a 7-8 fold induction of Dct and 50-60 fold induction of Tyrp1, while Tyr expression was first detected at 24 hours but increased substantially after 48 hours with an approximately 120 fold induction (Fig. 4C).
-Rab27a and Trpm1 were induced with similar kinetics as Dct and Tyrp1, with a maximum induction of 8 fold and 50 fold respectively (Fig. 4D).
-Whereas these MITF-dependent genes were consistently induced during the time course of Melb-a differentiation, the expression of Mpz, a gene which was activated by SOX10 but repressed by MITF in B22 cells, decreased during the time course of Melb-a differentiation while Mbp levels fluctuated and exhibited a slight increase of 1.5 fold after 48 hours (Fig. 4E).
+Our data indicate that expression of these genes increases over a 48-h time period (Figure 4C and D).
+This long time-course of gene induction is likely due to asynchronous differentiation of individual cells as was previously demonstrated for B16 melanoma cells (60).
+Induction of Dct and Tvrp1 expression occurred 12 h after shifting to differentiation medium and peaked after 24 h with a 7-8-fold induction of Dct and 50- 60-fold induction of Tyrp1, while Tyr expression was first detected at 24 h but increased substantially after 48 h with an $\sim$ 120-fold induction (Figure 4C).
+Rab27a and Trpm1 were induced with similar kinetics as Dct and Tyrp1, with a maximum induction of 8-fold and 50-fold respectively (Figure 4D).
+Whereas these MITF-dependent genes were consistently induced during the time course of Melb-a differentiation, the expression of Mpz, a gene which was activated by SOX10 but repressed by MITF in B22 cells, decreased during the time course of Melb-a differentiation while Mbp levels fluctuated and exhibited a slight increase of 1.5-fold after 48 h (Figure 4E).